pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 {% endhighlight %}

-But what if the robot seems the harm coming to itself.
+But what if the robot sees the harm coming to itself.
 So, again, the robot must monitor the environment and process millions of images to identify a threat to the human and itself.
+In the case where a *human being* is about to be harmed, then according to the first law, the robot must save the *human being*.
+There is an Asimov story where a robot is stuck in a continuous loop where it sees a *human being* at harm, and saving that *human being* would involve the robot harming itself, which goes against the third law.

 ## The Zeroth Law